darkn3rd/script-tut/compiled_lang/java/README.md

 }
 ```

-The Makefile compiles this into `bin/` (`javac -d bin a00.output.java` -> `bin/A00Output.class`), then generates a launcher at `bin/a00.output` (or `bin/a00.output.bat` on Windows) that runs `java -cp .
-A00Output` - that launcher, not the `.class` file, is what the test harness actually invokes.
+The Makefile compiles this into `target/` (`javac -d target src/a00.output.java` -> `target/A00Output.class`), then generates a launcher at `bin/a00.output` (or `bin/a00.output.bat` on Windows) that runs `java -cp <path-to-target> A00Output` - that launcher, not the `.class` file, is what the test harness actually invokes.
 It finds the class name by grepping the source for the first `class Name` declaration, so keep to one top-level class per lesson file.

 ## Visual Studio Extensions